Max Muncy Player Props: Dodgers vs. Giants

-After going 3-for-3 with two home runs and seven RBI in his last game, Max Muncy and the Los Angeles Dodgers face the San Francisco Giants (who will hand the ball to Alex Wood) at 9:45 PM ET on Tuesday.
+After going 0-for-1 in his most recent game, Max Muncy and the Los Angeles Dodgers take on the San Francisco Giants (who will hand the ball to Alex Cobb) at 9:45 PM ET on Wednesday.

-In his last appearance, he reached base in all four of his plate appearances (3-for-3 with two home runs and seven RBI) against the Giants.
+In his most recent game he had a hitless performance (0-for-1) against the Giants.

 Max Muncy Game Info & Props vs. the Giants